swjnch/SQL_Projects/Data Mart/beforeandafteranalysis.md

 1. What is the total sales for the 4 weeks before and after 2020-06-15?
 What is the growth or reduction rate in actual values and percentage of sales?

+First step is to identify the week_number for '2020-06-15' and sort data before and after 4 weeks.
+Using, the SUM with CASE statement allows to aggregate before and after sales.
+Using the formula (present_value - past_value) * 100 / past_value the growth or reduction rate is estimated.

               SELECT DISTINCT week_number
               FROM clean_weekly_sales
               WHERE week_date = '2020-06-15';